BIGJRA/BIGJRA.github.io/rejuv.md

 Afterwards, return to the top of the mountain, collecting the souls as you go.
-You’ll be thrust into a battle with Geara and Zetta again, but all their Pokémon are at 1HP and you are supposed to easily win.
+You’ll be thrust into a battle with Geara and Zetta again, but all their Pokemon are at 1HP and you are supposed to easily win.

 Make your way to the bridge in Terajuma Jungle and approach Melia.